 Academic Year Parking

 - North Side Residents (Westfall, Durward, Corbett, Parmelee, and Allison Halls): There is a remote parking option available at a reduced rate for students who are willing to park a short distance away from their residence halls.
 Remote parking is available at the International House on City Park Avenue (approximately a five-minute walk or two-minute bike ride from campus).
-Visit the Parking Services page to select this option (passes are limited and available on a first-come, first-served basis).
+Passes are limited and available on a first-come, first-serve basis.

 Game Day Repark Program

-- Starting Fall 2017, students with residence hall parking permits must park in specific lots reserved for them on the six Saturdays a year when the Rams play at the on-campus stadium.
-Those lots are: Westfall (Lot #115), Parmelee (Lot #145), Allison (Lot#170), Research Blvd.
-(Lot #740) and the South College Ave.
-Parking Garage (Lot #577).
+Starting Fall 2017, students with residence hall parking permits must park in specific lots reserved for them on the six Saturdays a year when the Rams play at the on-campus stadium.
+Those lots are:

-- All other CSU parking inventory (including all residence hall parking lots on the South side of campus) will be reserved and specially permitted for game attendance parking only and other university allocation (e.g., ADA parking; faculty, staff and students whose jobs require them to be on campus on game days, etc.).
+All other CSU parking inventory (including all residence hall parking lots on the South side of campus) will be reserved and specially permitted for game attendance parking only and other university allocation (e.g., ADA parking; faculty, staff and students whose jobs require them to be on campus on game days, etc.).
+Residence halls on the south side of campus that maybe affected by the repark program include Ingersoll, Edwards, Summit, Academic Village, Newsom, and Braiden.

 - Residence hall students who park in a lot allocated for game day attendance or other university use on game day face the possibility of towing and any associated fees.